ldyken53/TVCG-progiso/README.md

 All datasets are available on the [Open SciVis Datasets page](https://klacansky.com/open-scivis-datasets/).

 ## Recreating a Representative Figure
-For either install, it is necessary to be on a device with both npm and python installed.
+For either install, it is necessary to be on a device with both npm and python3 installed.
 Code was created using Windows Subsystem for Linux.

 ### Automatic Install
 After cloning the repo, first make the run_server.sh script executable by running